An offset account allows you to save thousands and shave years from your mortgage. Find out how shrewd Australians use them.

 Some offset accounts charge fees on standard transactions.
 It is well worth putting the research in as to whether the home loan you're applying for has a dud transaction account.

-Variable rate 100% offset account home loans
+Compare variable rate 100% offset account home loans

 Offset accounts could potentially save you thousands in mortgage repayments over the life of your home loan.